-Implementation of TMDLs is dependent upon the availability of Section 319 NPS funds and/or other watershed restoration programs (e.g. USDA Environmental Quality Incentive Program), as well as securing a local project sponsor and the required matching funds.
-Provided these three requirements are in place, a project implementation plan (PIP) is developed in accordance with the TMDL and submitted to the ND Nonpoint Source Pollution Task Force and the US EPA for approval.
-The implementation of the BMPs contained in the NPS pollution PIP is voluntary.
-Therefore, success of any TMDL implementation project is ultimately dependent upon the producers in the watershed to voluntarily implement BMPs needed to meet the TMDL goal.
+Implementation of TMDLs is dependent upon the availability of Section 319 NPS funds or other watershed restoration programs (e.g. USDA Environmental Quality Incentive Program), as well as securing a local project sponsor and the required matching funds.
+Provided these three requirements are in place, a project implementation plan (PIP) is developed in accordance with the TMDL and submitted to the North Dakota Nonpoint Source Pollution Task Force and US EPA for approval.
+The implementation of the best management practices contained in the NPS pollution management project is voluntary.
+Therefore, success of any TMDL implementation project is ultimately dependent on the ability of the local project sponsor to find cooperating producers.

 Monitoring is an important and required component of any PIP.
 As a part of the PIP, data are collected to monitor and track the effects of BMP implementation as well as to judge overall project success.
-Quality Assurance Project Plans (QAPPs) detail the strategy of how, when, and where monitoring will be conducted to gather the data needed to document the TMDL implementation goal(s).
+Quality Assurance Project Plans (QAPPs) detail the strategy of how, when and where monitoring will be conducted to gather the data needed to document the TMDL implementation goal(s).
 As data are gathered and analyzed, watershed restoration tasks are adapted to place BMPs where they will have the greatest benefit to water quality.